On the nonlinear Dirac equation on noncompact metric graphs: Introduction and main results

 \begin{remark} It is clear that the operator $\Dg$ does depend on both $m$ and $c$.
 However, in the following, this dependence will be omitted whenever it is not relevant.
 Also, we recall that the constant $c>0$ appearing in \eqref{eq-Dstand} usually represents the speed of light in relativistic theories.
 Anyway, since the model in the present paper is just an effective one, in this case it should be meant as a generic physical parameter that formally plays the same role. \end{remark}

 \begin{remark} The operator $\Dg$ is said Dirac-Kirchhoff operator since, if one considers the operator $\Dg^2$ on spinors consisting of the first component only, then one obtains precisely the Kirchhoff-Laplacian, plus zero-order terms.
-This is not the unique possible choice to find a selfadjoint realization of the Dirac operator on graphs; other choices have been studied, e.g., in \cite{BH-JPA,BT-JMP,H,P}. \end{remark}
+This is not the unique possible choice to find a selfadjoint realization of the Dirac operator on graphs; other choices have been studied, e.g., in \cite{BH-JPA,BT-JMP,H,P}. \end{remark} \begin{remark} Notice that, since we are considering a first order differential operator, its definition depends on the orientation for the edges.
+For instance, in the case of two half-lines joined at the origin, a simple computation shows that the operator \eqref{defi-dirac} coincides with the standard Dirac operator on the real line, with domain $H^1(\R)$, only if one half-line is identified as $(-\infty,0)$ and the other with $(0,\infty)$. \end{remark}

 From the mathematical point of view, the sole study of the NLDE on graphs, i.e.

 has been presented in \cite{BCT-SIMA}.
 More precisely, the paper discusses a slightly modified model in which the nonlinear potential affects just the compact core of the graph, i.e.